alb-i986/bin/README.md

 The user can actually choose which branches to rebase at run-time.
 In fact, before performing each rebase, it will ask the user for a confirmation.

+### git_reset_author_all

+Reset the author (see `man git-commit`, reset-author) for all of the commits starting from master (or `$1`) up to HEAD.

+Usage:

+    git_reset_author_all [base_branch]

+Warning: this is actually a rebase.

+### git_deploy2stash

+Pushes the current branch to origin and opens a Pull Request on Atlassian Stash.

+Before that:

+- update master by pulling from origin
+- rebase the current branch on top of the updated master
+- run `mvn install` to check that the build is good

+Pre-reqs: [Atlassian Stash Command Line Tools](http://blogs.atlassian.com/2012/11/stash-pull-requests-from-the-command-line/) needs to be installed.